Family Medicine Residency Program

 Since its inception, the program has graduated 154 residents, 67% of whom are practicing in the state of Georgia.
 Program graduates are practicing in both metropolitan and rural areas in a variety of practice settings including but not limited to traditional solo or group ambulatory practices, hospitalist practice, integrative medicine, occupational medicine, prison medicine, academic medicine, and urgent care.
 Several graduates have also continued their training through geriatric and obstetric fellowships.
 Proudly, eight of our graduates have become faculty members in the Department.

 Our residents receive training in healthcare leadership, care coordination, community engagement, population health, practice-based research, and integrative medicine including acupuncture.
 As future leaders of the profession, our residents serve on institutional and hospital committees as and committees of the Georgia Academy of Family Physicians.
 MSM Family Medicine Residents are trained to become competent, compassionate Board-certified physicians well equipped to address the health of the whole person with consideration of the physical, mental, spiritual, and cultural aspects of our patients we serve.
 Resident scholarly activity includes publication in peer reviewed journals; completion of quality improvement research projects; and presentation at local, regional, and national conferences, earning awards for their work at each level.
-The Morehouse School of Medicine Family Medicine Residency Program strives for excellence.
-We are accountable to our learners and to the patients and communities we serve to do so.
+As a function of our commitment to the learners, patients, and communities we serve, the Morehouse Family Medicine Residency Program strives for excellence.

 Riba Kelsey-Harris, MD, FAAFP